(non)Monotonicity and Instant Runoff Voting

 How often do such monotonicity failures happen in instant runoff elections?

-Let's consider only 3-candidate IRV elections.
-(In IRV elections with more than 3 candidates, failures presumably are more frequent.
-If there are two or fewer candidates, failure is impossible.)
+For now, let's consider only 3-candidate IRV elections.
+(We shall consider IRV elections with more than 3 candidates later; in them monotonicity failures presumably are more frequent.
+If there are two or fewer candidates, failure is impossible.
+In the limit of a large number of candidates, we shall see failure becomes overwhelmingly likely.)
 In the "random elections model" [which has also been called the "Impartial Culture" in the literature, see, e.g. Ilia Tsetlin, Michel Regenwetter, Bernard Grofman: The impartial culture maximizes the probability of majority cycles, Social Choice and Welfare 21,3 (Dec 2003) 387-398; William V. Gehrlein: Weighted scoring rules, the impartial culture condition, and homogeneity, Quality and Quantity 20,1 (1986) 85-107; etc.] monotonicity failures of type (I) occur about once per 45 elections and of type (II) occur once per 8.2 elections.
-In total, monotonicity failure occurs once every 6.9 elections, i.e. 14.4% of the time.
+In total, monotonicity failure occurs once every 6.9 elections, i.e. 14.5% of the time.

 IRV advocates have falsely claimed that non-monotonicity in IRV elections is very rare.